RageAgainstThePixel/OpenAI-DotNet/README.md

 ## Requirements

-This library is based on .NET Standard 6.0.
+This library is based on .NET 6.0.
-It should work across console apps, winforms, wpf, asp.net, etc. It should also work across Windows, Linux, and Mac.
+It should work across console apps, winforms, wpf, asp.net, etc.
+It should also work across Windows, Linux, and Mac.

 ## Getting started